maniman303/FrostyToolsuite/Guide.md

 1.Download the binaries from the [releases section](https://github.com/Twig6943/FrostyToolsuiteGW1Linux/releases)

-2.Add the following dlloverrides to your wineprefix:
+2.Add the following dlloverrides to your wineprefix via `winecfg` :

 ```